ai4os/ai4-docs/source/reference/footprint.rst

 Real-time footprint visualization
 ---------------------------------

-The Dashboard integrates a map with all the datacenters that are part of the AI4EOSC federation.
+The :ref:`Dashboard statistics <reference/dashboard:View your statistics>` integrates a map with all the datacenters that are part of the AI4EOSC federation.
-Wattnet is able to offer real-time time estimations of the carbon impact of each datacenter (based on the mean values of the country where the datacenter is located).
+Wattnet is able to offer real-time time estimations of the impact of each datacenter, based on the mean values of the country where the datacenter is located.
+It offer both a *carbon footprint* (measured in gCO2/kWH) and a *water footprint* (measured in l/kWH).
-This is summarized in an *Energy Quality* metric, which measures (in CO2/kWH) how carbon intensive is the grid that datacenter is plugged to.
-Lower metrics will mean mean that the datacenters energy is cleaner.
+Lower values for both metrics will mean that the datacenter energy is cleaner.

 .. image:: /_static/images/dashboard/stats-datacenters.png